Jade Elizabeth Konkel made her Scotland Women debut against England when she came on as a replacement in the opening 2013 Six Nations match.

 She is currently playing for Harlequins and has recently joined the London Fire Brigade.

-Born in Inverness, and brought up on the Black Isle, Konkel grew up surrounded by rugby.
-She's previously played with Inverness Craig Dunain rugby club, as did her mum, dad, younger and older brothers.
+Born in Inverness, and brought up on the Black Isle, Konkel grew up surrounded by rugby, with her mum, dad, younger and older brothers previously playing for Inverness Craig Dunain rugby club.

 Place of birth: Inverness